-One really positive advantage of shooting them in the doorway will be that almost assuredly no one else will be able to get through the doorway until the downed man is move out of the way.
-That being said, it might always be true.
+One really positive advantage of shooting them in the doorway will be almost assuredly no one else will be able to get through the doorway until the downed man is move out of the way.
+That being said, it might not always be true.
 There are some folks that are trained to be bulldozers.
 Regardless of what happens to the man in front of them, they will push with all their might to get through the door…even if means pushing the dead guy into the room as he is falling.
-So you have to be ready to keep up a furious rate of fire at the door.
+So you have to be ready to keep up a furious rate of fire at the door!

-A shotgun is an option for a one-man defensive action, but it must be even a semi-auto shotgun with a high-capacity drum magazine.I already talked about the Siaga 12 with 20-round drum magazine.
+A shotgun is an option for a one-man defensive action, but it must be a semi-auto shotgun with a high-capacity drum magazine.I already talked about the Siaga 12 with 20-round drum magazine.

 An AR-15 with 30-round PMags is minimally acceptable.
 An AR-15 with a 100-round Beta Magazine drum magazine would be better.
-I would use a 62gr bullets, alternate rounds between a regular lead round and M855 AP round.
+I would use a 62gr bullet, alternate rounds between a regular lead round and M855 AP round.
 That will help deal with body armor should the criminals be wearing it.

 And yes, I am perfectly fine with an AR-10 as your weapon.
 A 147gr NATO round would work just fine.
 I wouldn’t worry about an AP round at this point because that 7.62 round is going to take any of them out of the fight, body armor or not.
 The only drawback to an AR-10 would be the smaller capacity magazines.
 If you have one of the 50-round X-Product drums, that would remove the only drawback of low-capacity mags.
 There would also be the psychological effect of that big gun booming away taking down the bad guys.
 Once gain, just be careful that you don’t over heat your weapon.
 You fire an AR-10 fast enough, long enough, the barrel will glow red.
 A POF AR-10 is probably your best weapon for this option.